 The Ring Cycle requires huge orchestral forces.
 The Melbourne Ring Orchestra will unite 135 musicians.
 Opera Australia's Melbourne performance partner, Orchestra Victoria, will be joined by outstanding musicians from national and international orchestras, including the Australian Opera and Ballet Orchestra.

-Running time: 5 hours & 50 minutes, including two intervals of 75 & 35 minutes
+Running time: approximately 6 hours & 5 minutes, including two intervals.

 Melbourne Ring Cycle Principal Supporters